saadcse35/cheatsheet/README.md

 # cheatshet

-All common codes used in day to day live collected here.
+All common codes used in day to day life collected here.